SmartPracticeschool/llSPS-INT-1360-Smart-Agriculture-system-based-on-IoT/README.md

   * Even if the farmer is not present near his crop he can water his crop by controlling the motors using the mobile application from anywhere.

   * Here we are using the Online IoT simulator for getting the Temperature,Humidity and Soil Moisture values.

+## Simulator

+The data of the farm like soil moisture,humidity and temperature are collected from sensors and then need to be sent to cloud but here I am using a simulator in which we are going to connect it to the IBM cloud account and send data to cloud